danielballan/caproto-rpi/README.rst

    ansible-playbook low_power_usage.yml

-After apply one or both of these playbooks, reboot.
+After applying one or both of these playbooks, reboot.